cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 The file also contains a section named *costCalculation*.
 Refer to the section "Cost of run calculation" to understand how to fill that part.

-``testsCatalog.yaml (required)``

-Refer to the section "Test Catalog" to learn how to fill this file.

 ``credentials``

 This file must contains .tf (HCL) code for authentication that goes on the provider definition section of a Terraform configuration file (i.e AWS)
-In case this file is empty, the TS assumes an external authentication method: like env variables (i.e Openstack) or CLI (i.e Azure).
+In case this file is empty, the TS assumes an external authentication method: like env variables (i.e OpenStack) or CLI (i.e Azure).
 Note that if you aim to use external authentication but you need something inside the provider section of the Terraform configuration file (i.e AWS region), this file is the place to define that.

 ``instanceDefinition (required)``